mitjafelicijan/rssperado/README.md

 - Enables NER classification
 - Detects language of the story
 - Allows extraction of content from each story
-- Destinguishes between articles and podcasts
+- Distinguishes between articles and podcasts
 - Podcasts have accompanying url to audio file

 ## Installation